sebswU/fileApp/README.md

 the app will return cards of all the words that have not been transcribed confidently or accurately, using the Free Dictionary API for audio pronounciations and definitions.
 # Tech Used:
-- Django
+- Django (Backend processes, routing, views, authentication)
-- Bootstrap
+- Bootstrap (Styling the UI)
-- AWS (S3 and Transcribe)
+- AWS boto3 module (S3 and Transcribe services)
-- Free Dictionary API
+- Free Dictionary API (Get info and audio pronunciation of mispronounced word)
-- requests
+- requests module (Used to make REST calls)